bladeacer/my_dotfiles/README.md

-## My dotfiles
+## bladeacer's dotfiles

 In this repository, you can find the dotfiles I use.
-WIP.

 #### Configurations included